Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Stationary state properties

 \subsection{Stationary solution of \eq{eq:mean-field2}}

 Next we consider the stationary solution of \eq{eq:mean-field2}.
-This implies that in all equations from Sec.~\ref{sec:stationary1} one has to replace $1+m/M$ by $1$.
+Since \eq{eq:mean-field2} differs from \eq{eq:mean-field1} only in the term containing the second spatial derivative, all equations from Sec.~\ref{sec:stationary1} apply to \eq{eq:mean-field2} once $1+m/M$ is replaced by $1$.
 Then, the critical velocity defined by modified \eq{eq:vc} becomes $M$-independent.
 This is illustrated in Fig.~\ref{fig:vf2}, which is in stark contrast to Fig.~\ref{fig:vf}.
 Besides, the maximal polaron energy does not depend on $M$ and $\tilde{G}$, as portrayed in Fig.~\ref{fig:energy2}.
 The difference between the cases $M=m/20$ and $M=m/2$ is almost not visible at Fig.~\ref{fig:energy2}, especially at stronger impurity coupling.
 However, the physics of a heavy impurity, discussed in the previous subsection, remains unchanged.

 The binding energy of the impurity, $E_p(0)$, in the limit of strong coupling $\tilde{G}=G/\hbar v\gg 1$ is $E_p(0)=4g n_0/3\sqrt{\gamma}$ for the solution of \eq{eq:mean-field2}.
 The same quantity for the solution of \eq{eq:mean-field1} is given by \eq{eq:PolaronEnergy} evaluated at $p=0$ and it is bigger by a factor of $\sqrt{1+m/M}$.
-However, note that Refs.~\cite{VolosnievPolaron,Pastukhov2019, PhysRevResearch.2.033142} report successful comparison of the binding energy for the solution of \eq{eq:mean-field1} with known numerical results as a function of the impurity strength, including the case of strongly coupled impurity at $M\sim m$ where the difference between two expressions is considerable.
+However, note that Refs.~\cite{VolosnievPolaron,Pastukhov2019, PhysRevResearch.2.033142} report successful comparison of the binding energy for the solution of \eq{eq:mean-field1} with known numerical results \cite{PhysRevA.95.023619,Grusdt_2017} as a function of the impurity strength, including the case of strongly coupled impurity at $M\sim m$ where the difference between two expressions is considerable.